 of qualified specialists in place to help you determine whether or not

-you could medically qualify for this settlement.
-These include doctors,
+you medically qualify for this settlement.
+Our network sources include

-These professionals can provide clear and compelling documentation of your
+This group of professionals can provide clear and compelling documentation

-no additional cost to our clients and are part of comprehensive service we always strive to provide the
+no additional cost to our clients and are part of our comprehensive service and dedication to providing

 How will I receive benefits?